PikachuEXE/passenger/src/agent/Core/SpawningKit/README.md

 SpawningKit provides facilities to use this preforking technique.
 Obviously, this technique can only be used if the target programming language actually supports forking.
 This is the case with e.g. C, Ruby (using MRI) and Python (using CPython), but not with e.g. Node.js, Ruby (using JRuby), Go and anything running on the JVM.

-Using this technique requires either application modification, or the existance of a wrapper that supports this technique.
+Using the preforking technique through SpawningKit requires either application code modifications, or the existance of a wrapper that supports this technique.

 ### The start command

 Regardless of whether SpawningKit is used to spawn an application with or without explicit SpawningKit support, and regardless of whether a wrapper is used and whether the application/wrapper can function as a preloader, SpawningKit asks the caller to supply a "start command" that tells it how to execute the wrapper or the application.
-SpawningKit then uses the handshaking procedure (see: The spawning journey) to to communicate with the wrapper/application whether it should start in preloader mode or not.
+SpawningKit then uses the handshaking procedure (see: "Overview of the spawning journey") to to communicate with the wrapper/application whether it should start in preloader mode or not.

 ### Summary with examples

-To help you better understand the concepts, the following table displays an example of how all the concepts map to potentially supportable languages.
+To help you better understand the concepts, the following table displays an example of some of the above concepts map to hypothetically supportable languages.

 ~~~
 | Generic apps (no   | SpawningKit-enabled,   | SpawningKit-enabled,  |